Adult Education and Career Changes | Susan Heim

 Boomers remain strongly influenced by the world they grew up in.
 Following the Great Depression, their parents experienced job security like no other generation.
 Through the Industrial Revolution, most worked at the same job for their entire adulthood and were buoyed into retirement with secure pensions.

 Fast forward to a generation later and the landscape is unrecognizable.
-Automation has replaced human driven manufacturing jobs.
+Automation has replaced human-driven manufacturing jobs.
 And technology is impacting jobs in virtually every other sector.
 Driving a cab for a living is no longer a viable profession today because of tech giants, Uber and Lyft.
-Similarly, AirBnB has forced the hospitality industry to pull up their socks.
+Similarly, Airbnb has forced the hospitality industry to pull up their socks.
 Amazon is bringing brick and mortar retail giants to their knees.
 All of this has a direct impact on not just the number, but the quality of jobs.

 On top of it all, layer in the impact of globalization.
 Many jobs like tech support, bookkeeping and even HR, can be farmed off-shore, at a fraction of North American costs.
 No sector, public or private, is immune from seismic economic forces which govern the world today.

-Boomers in the workforce are not in the same situation their parents were at the same age.
+Boomers in the workforce are not in the same situation as their parents were at the same age.
 A job for life is a pipe dream.
 And retirement with a private pension plan is no longer the norm.

 Matching Skills to Jobs

 However, the job market remains stronger than ever.
-At one end of the scale, you will face fierce competition to land full time jobs, which come loaded with health, dental and other benefits.
+At one end of the scale, you will face fierce competition to land full-time jobs, which come loaded with health, dental and other benefits.
 Very few organizations offer pensions, especially in the private sector.

 At the other end, you will graze through a plethora of part-time gigs, independent contractor jobs and entrepreneurial pursuits, where you will remain in a constant job hunt.
 However, these working arrangements offer you flexibility and hours that might allow you to work at the slower pace you desire.
-With proper planning, many candidates in their 50’s and 60’s, can successfully slide into well paid consulting careers.
+With proper planning, many candidates in their 50’s and 60’s, can successfully slide into well-paid consulting careers.

 Regardless, of the path you choose, your skills must match the needs of a dynamic commercial society.
 You are operating in an environment that did not exist when you entered the workforce.
 Your education and decades of marketing experience, for example, must be transferable to Social Media platforms today.
 Facebook is only 15 years old.
 Chances are, you did not learn it in school.
-Can you work Instagram and Snapchat as proficiently as a millennial who grew up with it?
-Your marketing experience might mean little if it does not align with your employer’s needs, or those of your clients and customers.
+Can you work Instagram and Snapchat as proficiently as a millennial who grew up with them?
+Your marketing experience might mean little if it does not align with your employer’s needs or those of your clients and customers.